Maprunner/rg2/README.md

 ## Installing

-For a standard installation sync the dist directory to your rg2 directory.
-The only missing file should be the rg2-config.php file which you need to set up separately.
+For a standard installation sync the dist directory to your rg2 directory on the production server.
+The only missing file should be the rg2-config.php file which you need to set up separately based on rg2-config.txt.

 ## Siteground configuration for routegadget.co.uk